Kweku Tawiah Ackaah-Boafo: Nomination and petition against nomination

-In 2025, Ackaah-Boafo was nominated by President John Dramani Mahama for appointment to the Supreme Court of Ghana as one of seven Court of Appeal Justices, pursuant to Article 144(2) of the 1992 Constitution of Ghana, which authorized the President to nominate individuals for the Supreme Court, subject to the advice of the Judicial Council and parliamentary approval.
-The nomination was conveyed in a letter dated April 29, 2025, signed by Dr. Callistus Mahama, Executive Secretary to the President, and addressed to Justice Paul Baffoe-Bonnie, Acting Chief Justice.
+In 2025, Ackaah-Boafo was nominated by President John Dramani Mahama for appointment to the Supreme Court of Ghana as one of seven Court of Appeal justices, pursuant to Article 144(2) of the 1992 Constitution of Ghana, which authorized the president to nominate individuals for the Supreme Court, subject to the advice of the Judicial Council and parliamentary approval.
+The nomination was conveyed in a letter dated April 29, 2025, signed by Dr. Callistus Mahama, executive secretary to the President, and addressed to Justice Paul Baffoe-Bonnie, acting chief justice.
 Ackaah-Boafo, who had served on the Court of Appeal since December 2022, was recognized for his analytical approach to law and commitment to justice delivery.
 The nomination aimed to strengthen the judiciary and ensure effective administration of justice.

-However, Ackaah-Boafo’s vetting process, initially scheduled for June 19, 2025, was suspended by the Parliament’s Appointments Committee due to a petition filed by Anthony Kwabenya Rau, who accused Ackaah-Boafo of judicial bias, misconduct, and inappropriate courtroom conduct during a 2019 High Court case.
-Rau, a self-described human rights activist, alleged that Ackaah-Boafo insulted him, labelling him “arrogant” and “power drunk,” and questioned his legitimacy as an advocate.
-The petition referenced a 2019 ruling in which Ackaah-Boafo criticized Rau’s three-page protest letter as a “fictional and selfish narrative” lacking evidence, accusing Rau of sensationalism to secure contracts under the pretence of foreign expertise.
-Rau further claimed political bias, alleging Ackaah-Boafo’s promotions were linked to favourable rulings for individuals aligned with both the New Patriotic Party (NPP) and National Democratic Congress (NDC), and described him as a “political prostitute.”
+However, Ackaah-Boafo's vetting process, initially scheduled for June 19, 2025, was suspended by the Parliament's Appointments Committee due to a petition filed by Anthony Kwabenya Rau, who accused Ackaah-Boafo of judicial bias, misconduct, and inappropriate courtroom conduct during a 2019 High Court case.
+Rau, a self-described human rights activist, alleged that Ackaah-Boafo insulted him, labelling him "arrogant" and "power drunk," and questioned his legitimacy as an advocate.
+The petition referenced a 2019 ruling in which Ackaah-Boafo criticized Rau's three-page protest letter as a "fictional and selfish narrative" lacking evidence, accusing Rau of sensationalism to secure contracts under the pretence of foreign expertise.
+Rau further claimed political bias, alleging that Ackaah-Boafo's promotions were linked to favourable rulings for individuals aligned with both the New Patriotic Party (NPP) and National Democratic Congress (NDC), and described him as a "political prostitute."
 The Appointments Committee halted the vetting to review the petition, which parliamentary sources deemed significant enough to warrant scrutiny.
-After assessment, the Speaker of Parliament and the Committee dismissed the petition for lacking merit, allowing Ackaah-Boafo’s vetting to resume on 20 June 2025.
+After assessment, the Speaker of Parliament and the Committee dismissed the petition for lacking merit, allowing Ackaah-Boafo's vetting to resume on 20 June 2025.